-Support for individuals in full time education to fund musical instrument/equipment purchase.
-Preference is given to individual students under the age of 25.
+The Universal Music UK Sound Foundation (previously known as EMI Music Sound Foundation) provides grants up to a total of £1,500 towards the purchase of musical instruments and/or equipment for individuals who are in full time education.
 Please note that they do not fund retrospectively.
-They do not support applications over £2000.
-To be eligible you must have been resident in the UK for a minimum of three years AND are either a British citizen or a national of a member state of the European Economic Area, or have been granted leave to enter or remain in the UK for an indefinite period or hold a certificate of right of abode in the UK.
-You will not be eligible to apply if you are present in the UK only for the purpose of education or attending a course of study.
-The deadline for applications to be considered at the next Trustees’ meeting in March is Monday 8 February 2016.
+To be eligible to apply, you must have been resident in the UK & Eire for a minimum of three years and are either a British citizen or a national of a member state of the European Economic Area, or have been granted leave to enter or remain in the UK for an indefinite period or hold a certificate of right of abode in the UK.
+You are not eligible to make this application if you are present in the UK only for the purpose of education or attending a course of study.
+Application deadline: 11 September 2019.

 Loan Fund for Musical Instruments

-The Countess of Munster Musical Trust Awards -Loans for instrument purchase
+The Countess of Munster Musical Trust Awards - Instrument Purchase Loans

 The Albert Cooper Music Charitable Trust

-The trust was founded for the benefit of young persons 'who play an instrument with the bow', for example, violin, viola, cello and double bass.
+The Albert Cooper Music Charitable Trust was founded for the benefit of young persons 'who play an instrument with the bow', for example, violin, viola, cello and double bass.
 The Charity can provide help towards the purchase of an instrument.
 Support is provided to students up to the age of "about 30 years of age".
-The deadline for applications for spring 2017 auditions was 30 November 2016.
+The deadline for applications for auditions in 2020 is 30 November 2019.